 2. Complex Canker Sores – These aren’t as common, but cause a greater deal of discomfort and last longer.
-People who develop these wounds usually had them in the past.
+People who develop these wounds have usually had them in the past.

-Canker Sore Vs Cold Sore
+Canker Sore Vs. Cold Sore

 It is important to note that canker sores are different from cold sores.
 Cold sores are contagious and usually occur because of a more serious complication.
 Canker sores, on the other hand, are not contagious and are seldom linked to health problems.
 To help you differentiate easily, cold sores occur outside the mouth, usually around the lips.
 Canker sores are always found inside the mouth.

 Mouth ulcers are stubbornly persistent and annoying.
 They may be very small, but they are very painful.
 Before you learn how to get rid of canker sores, it is beneficial to understand what causes them.

 Experts have yet to determine exactly what causes canker sores.
 However, there are a number of factors that are believed to contribute to their occurrence.